 - Prevention and elimination of disrespect and abuse during childbirth video series on the WHO website.

-Great links of Dr. Lokugamage, and some of her lectures:
+More from Dr. Lokugamage, including some of her lectures:

 - Suzanne Arms interviews obstetrician Dr. Amali Lokugamage